Long-Sequence Recommendation Models Need Decoupled Embeddings: Introduction

 Attention is critical in the long-sequence recommendation, as it not only models the importance of each behavior for sequence modeling but, more importantly, \emph{determines which behaviors are selected in the search stage}.
-However, in most existing works, the attention and representation modules share the same embeddings despite serving distinct functions---one learning correlation scores, the other learning discriminative representations.
-Our analysis reveals that, unfortunately, gradients of these shared embeddings are dominated by representation learning during training, and more concerning, gradient directions from two modules tend to conflict with each other.
-As a result, attention fails to capture behavior importance accurately, causing \emph{key behaviors to be mistakenly filtered out during the search stage} (as shown in Sec.~\ref{section:correlation_experiment}).
+However, in most existing works, the attention and representation modules share the same embeddings despite serving distinct functions---one learning correlation scores, the other learning discriminative representations. \emph{We analyze these two modules, for the first time, in the perspective of Multi-Task Learning (MTL).} \citep{caruana1997multitask}.
+Adopting gradient analysis commonly used in MTL~\citep{yu2020gradient,liu2021conflict}, we reveal that, unfortunately, gradients of these shared embeddings are dominated by representation, and more concerning, gradient directions from two modules tend to conflict with each other. \emph{Domination and conflict of gradients are two typical phenomena of interference between tasks, influencing the model's performance on both tasks}.
+Our experimental results are consistent with the theoretical insight: attention fails to capture behavior importance accurately, causing key behaviors to be mistakenly filtered out during the search stage (as shown in Sec.~\ref{section:correlation_experiment}).
 Furthermore, gradient conflicts also degrade the discriminability of the representations (as shown in Sec.~\ref{subsec:exp_discriminability}).

 Inspired by the use of separate query, key (for attention), and value (for representation) projection matrices in the original self-attention mechanism~\citep{vaswani2017attention}, we experimented with attention- and representation-specific projections in recommendation models, aiming to resolve conflicts between these two modules.
-However, this approach did not yield positive results and led to over-confidence in attention (as shown in Sec.~\ref{subsection:Shallow_Projections}).
+However, this approach did not yield positive results.
+We also tried three other kinds of candidate methods, but unfortunately, none of them worked effectively.
 Through insightful empirical analysis, we hypothesize that the failure is due to the significantly lower capacity (i.e., fewer parameters) of the projection matrices in recommendation models compared to those in natural language processing (NLP).
 This limitation is difficult to overcome, as it stems from the low embedding dimension imposed by interaction collapse theory~\citep{multi-embedding2023}.